Juan María Gutiérrez

 by Vicente Blasco Ibáñez, Carlos O. (Carlos Octavio) Bunge, Luis María Drago, Juana Manuela Gorriti, Pedro Goyena, Juan María Gutiérrez, Pedro Lacasa, Lucio Vicente López, Vicente Fidel López, Vicente López y Planes, Bartolomé Mitre, Domingo Faustino Sarmiento, Marcos Sastre

-Born in Buenos Aires in 1809, Juan María Gutiérrez became one of the leading literary and political voices of 19th-century Argentina.
-He trained in surveying and law, and over the course of his career was known not only as a poet and critic, but also as a historian, jurist, and statesman.
+Born in Buenos Aires in 1809, Juan María Gutiérrez became one of the key intellectual figures of 19th-century Argentina.
+He was known not only as a writer and poet, but also as a jurist, surveyor, historian, and critic—someone equally at home in public life and in the world of ideas.